drobin04/Dashboardify/README.md

 - There is a line of code in index.php that controls the link structure for edit and delete buttons, called $siteurl , this needs to be updated with the base URL for the site.
 It is likely defaulted to localhost.

+- For SQL Server connectivity, the following extensions need to be enabled (uncommented) in php.ini, and the 2 included dll files in the /ext folder are needed, which contain microsoft's sql server driver for PHP. extension=php_sqlsrv_56_ts.dll extension=php_pdo_sqlsrv_56_ts.dll

 # File / DB Structure

 The UI consists of a Dashboard made up of multiple user-defined Widgets.